ChangxuFan/Ly49evolution/README.md

 Please note that the goal of this study is not to make R packages.
 These code are released to show how I performed each analyses exactly, as an effort to facilitate open science.
 Therefore, you might need to adjust the code for it to run properly on your computer.
+Most notably, the R code calls bash tools according to where they are installed on our server.
+It is likely that you would have to modify these paths according to where these tools are installed on your computer.
-These code are not likely to run on a Windows machine.
+These code are not likely to run on a Windows machine due to function calls such as `system("ln -s `realpath source` destination")`